nodef/extra-marked/README.md

 # --sanitize:     enable sanitizing the HTML passed into markdownString with the sanitizer function (0)
 # --silent:       enable silent parsing (0)
 # --smartlists:   enable using smarter list behavior than those found in markdown.pl (0)
+# --smartypants:  enable using "smart" typographic punctuation for things like quotes and dashes (0)
 # --tables:       enable using GFM tables extension, when gfm is also enabled (1)
 # --xhtml:        enable emitting self-closing HTML tags for void elements (<br/>, <img/>, etc.) with a "/" as required by XHTML (0)
 # --no-breaks:     disable breaks